mdlincoln/mdlincoln.github.io/_posts/2013-10-24-mira-calligraphiae-monumenta.md

 Evans, Robert John Weston. *Rudolf II and His World: A Study in Intellectual History 1576-1612*.
 Oxford: Clarendon Press, 1973.

 Fučiková, Elišká.
-“The Fate of Rudolf II’s Collections in Light of the History of the Thirty Years’ War.”
+"The Fate of Rudolf II’s Collections in Light of the History of the Thirty Years’ War."
 In *1648: War and Peace in Europe*, edited by Klaus Bussmann and Heinz Schilling, 2:173–180.
 Münster:
 Osnabrück, 1999.

 Gouk, Penelope.
-“Natural Philosophy and Natural Magic.”
+"Natural Philosophy and Natural Magic."
 In *Rudolf II and Prague: The Court and the City*, edited by Eliska Fuciková, 231–237.
 Prague: Prague Castle Administration, 1997.

-Hendrix, Marjorie Lee, and Thea Vignau-Wilberg. *“Mira calligraphiae monumenta”: A Sixteenth-Century Calligraphic Manuscript Inscribed by Georg Bocskay and Illuminated by Joris Hoefnagel*.
+Hendrix, Marjorie Lee, and Thea Vignau-Wilberg. *"Mira calligraphiae monumenta": A Sixteenth-Century Calligraphic Manuscript Inscribed by Georg Bocskay and Illuminated by Joris Hoefnagel*.
 Malibu: J. Paul Getty Museum, 1992.

 Kaufmann, Thomas DaCosta.
-“Remarks on the Collections of Rudolf II: The Kunstkammer as a Form of Representation.” *Art Journal* 38, no. 1 (oct 1978): 22–28. doi:10.2307/776251.
+"Remarks on the Collections of Rudolf II: The Kunstkammer as a Form of Representation." *Art Journal* 38, no. 1 (oct 1978): 22–28. doi:10.2307/776251.

 ———. *The Mastery of Nature: Aspects of Art, Science, and Humanism in the Renaissance*.
 Princeton: Princeton University Press, 1993.

 ———.
-“Vistas for Rudolfine Research.”
+"Vistas for Rudolfine Research."
 In *Hans Von Aachen in Context:
 Proceedings of the International Conference, Prague, 22-25 September 2010*, edited by Lubomir Konecny, Stepan Vacha, and Beket Bukovinska, 245–251.
 Prague: Artefactum, 2012.

 Kaufmann, Thomas DaCosta, and Virginia Roehrig Kaufmann.
-“The Sanctification of Nature: Observations on the Origins of Trompe L’Oeil in Netherlandish Book Painting of the Fifteenth and Sixteenth Centuries.” *The J. Paul Getty Museum Journal* 19 (1991): 43–64.
+"The Sanctification of Nature: Observations on the Origins of Trompe L’Oeil in Netherlandish Book Painting of the Fifteenth and Sixteenth Centuries." *The J. Paul Getty Museum Journal* 19 (1991): 43–64.
 <http://www.jstor.org/stable/4166611>.

 Lehrich, Christopher I. *The Language of Demons and Angels: Cornelius